TOLDOTECHNIK/buildroot-webkit/README.md

 ### WPE WebKit browser
 If the file `/boot/url.txt` exists the fullscreen browser will start automatically after boot.
 You will find the init script here: `/etc/init.d/S90wpe`

-You can call the web inspector from an external client browser (tested with Chrome and Safari, not working with Firefox). `http://YOUR_RPI_IP:9998`
+You can call the web inspector from an external client browser (tested with Chrome and Safari, not working with Firefox). `http://rpi0.local:9998` or `http://rpi3.local:9998`

 If you want do disable it, you can comment out the `export WEBKIT_LEGACY_INSPECTOR_SERVER=0.0.0.0:9998` line in `/usr/bin/wpe`

 ### SSH, serial console
 SSH (dropbear) is enabled by default.
-You can ssh into it with `ssh root@YOUR_RPI_IP`
+You can ssh into it with `ssh root@rpi0.local` or `ssh root@rpi3.local`

 The device will setup a TTY on the UART (ttyAMA0).
 You can connect to it with an USB serial converter.
 Ensure to use 3.3V level!